-Upon further investigation, the boy was found to have died from strychnine poisoning.
+Upon further investigation, the young boy was found to have died from strychnine poisoning.
 How had he ingested it?

-No one suspected Christiana until she injected herself into the case.
+No one suspected Christiana until she inserted herself into the case.
 She approached police and told them that she had gotten violently ill after eating chocolates from a local shop.
 She suspected that they were contaminated.

 Strychnine was and still is a common poison used to kill mice.
 The police questioned the owner of the chocolate shop as well as his suppliers and they all denied ever using strychnine.
 The chocolate owner claimed he had no need to use mouse poison because his cat took care of any problems.

 Then the police got another break in the case.
 The parents of the dead boy received an anonymous letter urging them to sue the chocolate shop.
 Since the constabulary had already been alerted to the possibility that Christiana might be involved, they compared the handwriting on the anonymous letter to Christiana's and determined that she had written the letter.

 Then Dr. Beard came forward.
 He told police that he suspected Christiana had tried to murder his wife with poisoned pastries.

 Digging deeper, the police learned that Christiana had bought strychnine from the local druggist, claiming she had a mouse problem.
 She had also bought pastries from the chocolate shop at the center of the investigation but returned them, saying that she had gotten the wrong order.

 At other times she had street urchins to run errands for her (a common enough practice in Victorian England) and had sent them to buy chocolates for her, only to later return them to the shop, which presumably resold them.